 With more than 250 restaurants, this world-class beach resort offers visitors the opportunity to dine at an award-winning French bistro one night and a casual crab house the next.
 Haute cuisine or hot dogs, Hilton Head has it.

-Charlie’s L’etoile Verte is another Epicurean icon not to be missed.
+As classics go, Charlie's L'etoile Verte is an Epicurean icon not to be missed.
 At this family-owned restaurant, the French-American carte du jour changes daily based on the freshest local seafood and produce available.
-Its extensive wine list is among the few in South Carolina to be awarded Wine Spectator’s coveted Best of Award of Excellence.
+Its extensive wine list is among the few in South Carolina to be awarded Wine Spectator's coveted Best of Award of Excellence.

 In recent years, the ever-growing popularity of farm-to-table cuisine, craft brews and boutique wines has brought a new generation of restaurants to the island.